Evangelical Lutheran Church of São Paulo: Architectural features

 The Martin Luther Church was designed by the architect Guilherme von Eÿe, also responsible for the construction of the São Paulo Conservatory of Dramatic and Musical Conservatory, completed in 1907.

 First building built in the Neogothic style in São Paulo, the temple sits in an area of just over 1012 square meters and has a ground floor area of 465 square meters.
 The church has a unique tower, which is centralized to the main facade.
 The main access of the church is through a wooden door with two leaves.

 Reform

 Between 2012 and 2013, the Martin Luther Church underwent an internal reform.
-A large study was conducted by Companhia do Restauro to retake the initial characteristics of the church, according to what the Municipal Council of Preservation of the Historical, Cultural and Environmental Patrimony of the City of São Paulo determined.
+A large study was conducted by Companhia do Restauro to retake the initial characteristics of the church, according to what the Municipal Council for the Preservation of the Historical, Cultural and Environmental Heritage of the City of São Paulo determined.
 Due to lack of money, the restoration could not be made in the outer area of the temple.
 The Lutheran Church of São Paulo tried to get support from the Rouanet Law, but could not have access to the economic incentive.